Jesushi7/Town-Of-Roles/README.md

 -----------------------
 ## Survivor
 ### **Team: Neutral**
-The Survivor is a Neutral role which can wins by simply surviving.\
+The Survivor is a Neutral role which can win by simply surviving.\
 However, if Lovers, or a Neutral Evil role wins the game, the survivor loses.

 ### Game Options